 Personal Defined Benefit Plan

-This plan is exclusively for sole proprietor businesses, or those with up to 5 employees.
-With this plan, you target a desired level of retirement income, and contribution limits are adjusted each year based on that, with a maximum limit set each year.
-While this plan is highly customizable and allows for significant contributions, there may be initial expenses and recurring costs associated with it.
+This plan is specifically for single-owner businesses, or those with up to 5 employees.
+With this plan, you target a desired level of retirement income, and contribution limits are adjusted each year based on that, with an annual maximum limit.
+While this plan is highly customizable and allows for significant contributions, there may be initial expenses and yearly charges associated with it.

 Benefits of a Personal Defined Benefit Plan